kizwit/Nasco/README.md

 To use the project, follow these steps:

 - Open the terminal and run the following command:
-- `cd ddos-attack`
+- `cd ddnasco`
 - `pip install -r requirements.txt`
-- `python3 ddos.py`
+- `python3 ddnasco.py`

-- Enter the _IP-address_ of the target Website/Machine and Port number [use `nslookup` to find the IP address of the target website or use any other online website to find the IP address of the target Website/Machine.]
 - Thats it!
-The attack will start automatically.
+The test will start automatically.

 ## Contributing

-Contributions to the project are welcome.
-If you would like to suggest an improvement or report a bug, please open an issue or submit a pull request.

 ## License